-The following terms are used throughout the documentation.
+The following terms are used throughout the Solana documentation and development ecosystem.

 A front-end application that interacts with a Solana cluster.

 The Solana program that owns and loads BPF smart contract programs, allowing the program to interface with the runtime.

 A computer program that accesses the Solana server network cluster.

 A measure of the network confirmation for the block.

 The maximum number of compute units consumed per transaction.